 Easy to handle, comfortable, well-built: This motorbike offers something for everyone.
 It’s got excellent suspension and shocks, which makes for as safe a ride as a motorcycle can provide.

 With an acceleration of 0-60 mph (0-100kph) in three seconds, the Harley-Davidson LiveWire measures up to many of this year’s hypercars.
-Its range is 146 miles (or 234 km) and a top speed of 95 mph / 153 kph.
+The electric Harley offers a range of 146 miles (or 234 km) and a top speed of 95 mph / 153 kph.
+And its on sale for less than $30,000.

 Price: Starting from $29,799 Website: www.harley-davidson.com